http4k/www/src/website/content/news/http4k_mcp_has_landed/index.md

 ### Type-safe Tooling

-Our implementation leverages http4k's powerful Lens system to provide type-safe tool definitions and capability bindings.
+Our implementation leverages http4k's powerful Lens system to provide type-safe tool definitions and capability bindings, including simple and complex arguments.
 This gives you compile-time safety when defining your AI integrations.

 {{< kotlin file="typesafe.kt" >}}